Tusculanae Disputationes

-The Tusculanae Disputationes (also Tusculanae Quaestiones; English: Tusculan Disputations) is a series of five books written by Cicero, around 45 BC, attempting to popularise Greek philosophy in Ancient Rome, including Stoicism.
+The Tusculanae Disputationes (also Tusculanae Quaestiones; English: Tusculan Disputations) is a series of five books written by Cicero, around 45 BC, attempting to popularise Greek philosophy in ancient Rome, including Stoicism.
 It is so called as it was reportedly written at his villa in Tusculum.
 His daughter had recently died and in mourning Cicero devoted himself to philosophical studies.
 The Tusculan Disputations consist of five books, each on a particular theme: On the contempt of death; On pain; On grief; On emotional disturbances; and whether Virtue alone is sufficient for a happy life.

 Context

-In the year 45 BC, when Cicero was around 61 years of age, his daughter, Tullia, died following childbirth.
+In the year 45 BC, when Cicero was around 61 years old, his daughter, Tullia, died following childbirth.
 Her loss afflicted Cicero to such a degree that he abandoned all public business and left the city retiring to Asterra, which was a country house that he had near Antium.
 There he devoted himself to philosophical studies, writing several works, including De finibus.
 It was his custom to take some friends with him into the country for intellectual discussion.
 His Tusculan villa had a gallery called the Academy, which Cicero had built for the purpose of philosophical conversation.

 It is largely agreed that Cicero wrote the Tusculan Disputations in the summer and/or autumn of 45 BC.
 Cicero addresses the Disputationes to his friend Brutus, a fellow politician of note, and later assassin of Julius Caesar.
 In the first book Cicero sets up the fiction that they are the record of five days of discussions with his friends written after the recent departure of Brutus.
 The second book includes the detail that Cicero and his friends spent their mornings in rhetorical exercises and their afternoons in philosophical discussions.
 The conversations are however very one-sided—the anonymous friend of each dialogue acts merely to supply the topic for the day and to provide smooth transitions within the topic.

 Cicero heavily relied on Crantor's "On Grief" (De Luctu, Περὶ Πένθους) in his Tusculan Disputations.
 Cicero also made great use of it while writing his celebrated Consolatio on the death of his daughter, Tullia.
 Several extracts from "On Grief" are preserved in Pseudo-Plutarch's treatise on Consolation addressed to Apollonius, which has many parallels with Tusculan Disputations.